4AM365/fcm_image_converter/README.md

 # fcm_image_converter.exe

 Batch-converts all .pgm images in a given directory to .jpg and flips them vertically.
 Useful for processing Chevy Forward Camera Module pre-cash images.
+There's an exe located in the 'Dist' folder.

 ## How to use: